 Yet many people are also feeling disconnected.

-Quite simply, busy-ness costs and many of us have lost our balance being busy doing that we’ve forgotten about the nurturing benefits of quiet time for ourselves and our important loved ones.
+Quite simply, busyness costs, and many of us have lost our balance.
+Being busy doing that, we’ve forgotten about the nurturing benefits of quiet time for ourselves and our important loved ones.

-This is where bringing back the art self-reflection can help.
+This is where bringing back the art of self-reflection can help.
 After all, what is the point of being busy if it doesn’t improve your quality of life?

 Self-reflection can be as simple as asking yourself a question before you act.
 For example, ask yourself, ‘What do I want to achieve by calling?’ before you dial a number.
 Some people use a daily journal in the morning and write down what they want to achieve in their day- simple.
 Others choose to reflect on the day by writing at bedtime.
-It doesn’t matter how you choose to self-reflect, the importance is that you do it.
+It doesn’t matter how you choose to self-reflect; the importance is that you do it.

 With love,